 “Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has.”

-Who would have thought that we would be called on to fight the same battle yet again in 2015?
+Who would have thought that we would be called on to fight the same battle yet again?

 A small group of committed individuals answered the call, including the AVN President Tasha David.
 We went to Canberra several times during 2015 and successfully lobbied the Senators to give us a Senate inquiry in to the No Jab No Pay bill.

 Unfortunately, with the passing of the No Jab No Pay law in November 2015 all of our hard work was undone and the government showed it’s contempt for the 99% of the 3000 submissions sent in to the Senate inquiry speaking against the bill, including our expert witness Dr Lucija Tomljenovic and submissions by Dr Tetyana Obukhanych PhD and Dr Suzanne Humphries.

 They took away our conscientious objection exemption including the religious exemption and have given themselves the power to withhold childcare payments and the family tax benefit A supplement payment from families who do not fully vaccinate